 If your company doesn’t produce content, then seek reputable, industry-leading resources that cover topics like industry predictions, resource and budget allocation, and project planning.
 Ultimately, finding more ways to provide value to your prospects will make them much more agreeable to giving you their time when you’re ready to call them and pitch.

 In many companies, this can be a quiet time of year.
-If that’s the case for you, it provides an excellent opportunity to use the relative silence to think about how you did last year and derive what you can learn from it.
+If that’s the case for you, it provides an excellent opportunity to use the relative silence to think about how you did last year and derive marketing and sales intelligence that you can learn from.
 Ask yourself questions like:

 What opportunities did I lose in 2019?